storj-archived/blog/content/post/engineering/replication-bad.md

 ## Durability and expansion factor

 In a decentralized storage network, any storage node could go offline permanently at any time.
 A storage network’s redundancy strategy must store data in a way that provides access with high probability, even though any given number of individual nodes may be in an offline state.
-To achieve a specific level of durability (defined as the probability that data remains available in the face of failures), many products in this space (Filecoin, MaidSafe, Siacoin, GFS, Ceph, IPFS, etc.) by default use replication, which means simply having multiple copies of the data stored on different nodes.
+To achieve a specific level of *durability* (defined as the probability that data remains available in the face of failures), many products in this space (Filecoin, MaidSafe, Siacoin, GFS, Ceph, IPFS, etc.) by default use replication, which means simply having multiple copies of the data stored on different nodes.

 <img align="left" src="/blog/img/presidents.png" style="width:350px;max-width:600px;max-height:420px;margin:10px;"/>
-Unfortunately, replication anchors durability to the network expansion factor, which is the storage overhead for reliably storing data.
+Unfortunately, replication anchors durability to the network *expansion factor*, which is the storage overhead for reliably storing data.
 If you want more durability, you need more copies.
 For every increase of durability you desire, you must spend another multiple of the data size in bandwidth when storing or repairing the data, as nodes churn in and out of the network.

 For example, suppose your desired durability level requires a replication strategy that makes eight copies of the data.
 This yields an expansion factor of 8x, or 800%.
 This data then needs to be stored on the network, using bandwidth in the process.
 Thus, more replication results in more bandwidth usage for a fixed amount of data.